streamingfast/substreams-sink-files/README.md

 ## Prerequisites

-- Go installation and compiler
-- Rust installation and compiler
-- Cloned `substreams-sink-files` repository
 - A Substreams module prepared for a files-sink
-- Knowledge of blockchain development
 - Cloud-based file storage mechanism (optional)

 ## Installation

 Install `substreams-sink-files` by using the pre-built binary release [available in the official GitHub repository](https://github.com/streamingfast/substreams-sink-files/releases).

-Extract `substreams-sink-files` into a folder available in your PATH.

-The binary file is installed in your GO_PATH, typically \$HOME/go/bin.
-Make sure this folder is included in your PATH environment variable.
+Extract `substreams-sink-files` into a folder and ensure this folder is referenced globally via your `PATH` environment variable.

 ## Using the `substreams-sink-files` tool